AndyDupuis/the_underscores/README.md

 As our team and our app are very new, we welcome any comments and have a contact page dedicated to receiving feedback from our users.

 **How the FloodRouteFinder App Works**
-- Choose which layers you want active on teh web map.
+- Choose which layers you want active on the web map.
 - Identify the flood plains on the map to see whether you live in one.
 Alternatively, type your address into the search bar to zoom in.
 - Create bookmarks within the app to find positions of interest quickly.
 - Indentify the best paths calculated by our model to transport people to safety.